TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 113/Psalms 113.2.md

 ---

-Blessed be the name of Jehovah From this time forth and for evermore.
+Blessed be the name of Yahweh, from this time forth and forevermore.